Cosmic-Chatter/Constellation/control_server/README.md

 Note that sending power off and power on commands may affect different components differently.
 For projectors, this will sleep or wake them.
 For Wake on LAN devices with shutdown permitted, the machine will be shutdown.

-### Issues tab
+### Maintenance tab

 <img src="images/issue_creation_modal.jpg" style="width: 50%; float: left; border: 2px solid gray; margin: 5px;"></img>

-The issues tab organizes information about the current state of the gallery and its components.
+The Maintenance tab organizes information about the current state of the gallery and its components.
 It provides an easy interface for non-technical users to alert maintenance staff about a problem, as well as to see a summary of the overall gallery health.

 #### Issues